AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/workers-property.md

 ## Timing and queueing

-Though each worker queues behind another, the following configuration produces a consistent 2-second separation in time stamps in the `var/time.txt` file, regardless of the 8-second sleep within the PHP code:
+Though each worker queues behind another, the following configuration produces a consistent two-second separation in time stamps in the `var/time.txt` file, regardless of the eight-second sleep within the PHP code:

 ```yaml
 workers: